-4.19 CORPORATE SOCIAL RESPONSIBILITY
+4.19 Corporate Social Responsibility

-Expenditure towards corporate social responsibility, in accordance with Companies Act, 2013 is recognised in the Profit and Loss Account.
+Expenditure towards corporate social responsibility, in accordance with Companies Act, 2013 is recognized in the Profit and Loss Account.

-4.20 EARNINGS PER SHARE
+4.20 Earnings per Share

 The Bank reports basic and diluted earnings per share in accordance with Accounting Standard 20 - "Earnings per Share" issued by the ICAI, as notified under Section 133 of the Companies Act, 2013 read together with the Companies (Accounting Standards) Rules, 2021.
 Basic earnings per share is computed by dividing the net profit after tax attributable to equity shareholders outstanding by the weighted average number of equity shares outstanding for the year.